 When ordering boom make sure all your connections are the same to reduce problems during a future incident.

-Over the years these have been replaced by spring loaded toggle pins like the one on the left.
+Over the years these have been replaced by spring loaded toggle pins like the one on the right.
 These push through the holes in the connection where the toggle then drops and the spring holds it in place.
-These are fine for training but during operations where booms may be out for weeks, metal bolts with wing nuts and spring washers are a safer.

 All responders should have spare pins and nuts and bolts in their pockets, in many cases the pins are connected to the boom with small wires that are pop riveted to the connection.
 Unfortunately these wires break so if you don't have a spare the boom does not get deployed.